cloudfoundry/stratos/deploy/kubernetes/console/README.md

 ## Deploying with your own TLS certificates

 By default the console will generate self-signed certificates for demo purposes.
-To configure Stratos to use your provided TLS certificate, create a TLS secret in the namespace you are installing into and specify this secret name using the `` when installing.
+To configure Stratos to use your provided TLS certificate, create a TLS secret in the namespace you are installing into and specify this secret name using the helm chart value `console.tlsSecretName` when installing.

 Assuming you have your certificate and key in the files `tls.crt` and `tls.key`, create the secret with:

 ```
 kubectl create secret tls -n NAMESPACE stratos-tls-secret --cert=tls.crt --key=tls.key
 ```

-> Where NAMESPACE is the namespace you are installing Stratos into - you will need to manually create the namespace first if it does not already exist.
+> Where `NAMESPACE` is the namespace you are installing Stratos into - you will need to manually create the namespace first if it does not already exist.

 You can now install Stratos with: